 I am a fresher, what should I do?

 Study the basics of software testing.
 Read some articles on the basic concepts of software testing in this site or browse through Wikipedia or some good internet resource or book.
 Do not go to the interview without knowing the differences between quality assurance and quality control.
 Make some conscious effort to understand the fundamentals of the software testing domain.
+You can also get some Software Testing Certifications.

 I have some IT experience, what should I do?

 Great.
 All that you need to do now is what we have mentioned above for a fresher if you haven’t done so already.
-Then, in your CV, highlight your technical expertise.
+Then, in your resume / CV, highlight your technical expertise.
 Also, a few achievements on quality will be to your advantage.
 However, do not claim something you do not have a right to.
 Bluffing will only take you so far as the first interview appointment.

 What should I watch out for?